cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

     }
 ```

 The contract lifecycle usually consists of three stages in sequence of creation, service execution, and expiration.
-It is recommended to instantiate a `cmns-dt:succeeds` relationship between this three stages as seen in the figure below.
+It is recommended to instantiate a `cmns-dt:succeeds` relationship between these three stages as seen in the figure below.
 The following subsections will describe the events occurring within each stage of the lifecycle.

 Figure 5: TBox representation of the service agreement's lifecycle stage